syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Loading the complex type property values in picker

-You can display the complex type property values in the picker editor by using the `DisplayMemberPath` and `SelectedValuePath` properties of `DataFormPickerItem`.
-You need to use the `GenerateDataFormItem` event to set `DisplayMemberPath` and `SelectedValuePath` property values for complex type properties.
+You can display the complex type property values in the picker editor by using the `DisplayMemberPath` and `SelectedValuePath` properties of [DataFormPickerItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormPickerItem.html).
+You need to use the [GenerateDataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_GenerateDataFormItem) event to set `DisplayMemberPath` and `SelectedValuePath` property values for complex type properties.

 N> Class cannot be directly set as data type for picker editor in this complex type scenario.